 In low traffic, it can take as little as 25 minutes or up to 40 minutes during rush hour.

-Normal pricing is ~$35 for Uber and ~$40 for Lyft.
+Normal pricing is ~$45 for both services.
 All bets are off during surge pricing.

 Pros/Cons to using Ride Share at SFO

-PROS: Door to door service and it’s cheaper than a cab.
-It’s usually the fastest way to get to downtown San Francisco.
+- PROS: Door to door service and it’s cheaper than a cab.
+It’s usually the fastest way to get from SFO to the city.

 How to Catch a Taxi to Downtown SF

 Where to Catch a Taxi at San Francisco Airport

 All of the terminals have an easy to find cab stand in the center island of the downstairs arrivals pick-up area.

 How Much Time Does it Get to Get to SF in a Cab?